candi solar AG 3

 Since commencing operations last year, we have contracted or commissioned more than 2.5 MW of rooftop solar for more than 15 happy clients, ranging from schools and industrial units, to auto parts manufacturers and a local newspaper publisher.
 We aim to install 100 MW of rooftop solar in the next five years across the small-scale SME sector, including geographical expansion to Africa and other parts of Asia.

 Description of Vision & Mission:

-To empower SMEs with cheap, reliable solar power across India & Asia resulting in twin benefits of carbon mitigation and local economic development.
+To empower SMEs with cheap, reliable solar power across India & Africa resulting in twin benefits of carbon mitigation and local economic development.

 Philippe Flamand- CEO, Global

 10+ years of experience in finance & renewables, from Asia to Europe to Africa.
 Worked with Morgan Stanley and Goldman Sachs in London and Hong Kong prior to focusing on renewables with SUSI Partners and responsAbility out of Zurich, managing various equity and debt funds investing into the sector globally.